sanjaysagar12/RestAPI-Automation-Backend/README.md

 ### 3. `/login`

 - **Method:** POST
-- **Description:** Allows users to log in with their email and password.
+- **Description:** Allows users to login with their email and password.
 Generates a session token upon successful login.
 - **Request Body:**

 ```json